fcm742-01/gitTutorial/README.md

 `firstName_lastName`

 where your last name is separated from your first with an underscore "\_".
+For example, my name is Evan Misshula.
+My directory would be:

+`Evan Misshula`

  Once you have done this copy a picture of your face into the directory.
 Next you will send me a pull request from your master to add it to the repo.
 If you have a team that consists of more than the person who has uploaded the file, please send me a picture of everyone